 An effective executive director or chief executive is crucial to a nonprofit's success.
 In turn, the executive leader relies on the board of directors or trustees to provide oversight and direction.
 A common way to do this is through a performance evaluation.

 The benefits of evaluation

 Board members might be uncomfortable evaluating the executive leader due to fear of conflict or lack of experience with the process.
-Still, it's a worthwhile task.
-An evaluation can be used to:
+Still, it is a worthwhile task.
+An evaluation can: